Can We Keep “Coyotes as Pets”

 Rescue centers often take in coyotes that have been kept illegally or abandoned by owners who could not care for them.
 These organizations aim to provide a suitable environment for these animals and, if possible, reintroduce them into the wild.

-Potential Alternatives to Owning a Coyote
+Alternatives to Keeping a Coyote as a Pet

 Read Also: